 Jack Simpson was born and grew up in Leeds, studied Philosophy and Politics at Leeds University and an MA in Philosophy, Politics and Economics at York University.
 He’s generally interested in questions surrounding moral and political philosophy.
 In particular questions around distributive justice.
 Alongside this, Jack co-founded Leeds’ main music magazine, Vibrations, co-owns the recording studio/venue Eiger and has recently launched The State of the Arts, a cultural resource aims to enhance Yorkshire’s arts infrastructure.

 Richard Smyth is a novelist, journalist and critic, among other things.
-His work has appeared in journals including the Times Literary Supplement, New Scientist and New Humanist, and his first novel, Wild Ink, was published in 2014.
-He also compiles crosswords for a number of magazines and is part of the team that sets questions for BBC Mastermind.
+His work has appeared in journals including the Times Literary Supplement, The Guardian, New Scientist and New Humanist.
+His first novel, Wild Ink, was published in 2014, and he is the author of five books of non-fiction.
+He also compiles crosswords and is part of the team that sets questions for BBC Mastermind.

 Kenn Taylor has been Head of Participation at The Tetley since 2014, and has over eight year’s experience in the management of arts and heritage learning and participation programmes with organisations including Tate Liverpool and Sir John Soane’s Museum.
 This work informs his research and writing on culture, community, participation and the urban environment which has appeared in The Guardian, The Big Issue, Museum Practice, Mute and Liverpool University Press.
 Kenn has also lectured and delivered talks for institutions including the Royal College of Art, Liverpool John Moores University, the Institute for Education and London South Bank University.